apache/age/README.md

 - This is a visualization tool.
 After AGE Extension Installation
 You can use this tool to use the visualization features.
-- Follow the instructions on the link to run it.
-Under Connect to Database , select database type as "Apache AGE"

 ## Documentation